Date of Degree

 Copyright 2012 Ashley Marie Mason

 Mason, Ashley Marie.
-"Portraits of Maintenon: edifying depictions of a royal mistress." thesis, University of Iowa, 2012.
+"Portraits of Maintenon: edifying depictions of a royal mistress."
+MA (Master of Arts) thesis, University of Iowa, 2012.